ikenigs/fintech-retention-analysis/README.md

 ---

-**Report:**
+***Report:***

 You can view the interactive Power BI dashboard [here](https://app.powerbi.com/reportEmbed?reportId=ae02ae89-ea42-4e03-a180-aecc36d90fe5&autoAuth=true&ctid=a8eec281-aaa3-4dae-ac9b-9a398b9215e7)

 ---

 **Key insights:**
-The Power BI dashboard provides a clear overview of user retention dynamics throughout the year.
-By combining new, recurring, revived, and churned user segments, it reveals how the active user base evolves month by month.
+The dashboard provides a data-driven view of how users engage with the platform over time, dividing them into new, recurring, revived, and churned groups.

-Key trends show that most users remain engaged over multiple periods, while revived users represent an important source of reactivation after inactivity.
-The churn curve helps identify moments of user drop-off, supporting proactive retention strategies.
+Throughout 2024, the platform maintained a steady active base of around 20,000 monthly users, with new user acquisition averaging between 1,200 and 1,500 per month.
+The churn rate fluctuated between 8% and 12%, with peaks in March and August that may reflect seasonal or campaign-related effects.

-Together, these insights allow business teams to monitor user lifecycle health, measure engagement effectiveness, and assess the impact of growth or re-engagement initiatives in real time.
+Recurring users consistently represent the largest share of the population, accounting for about 75% of total active users, which shows strong ongoing engagement.
+Revived users, who return after a period of inactivity, make up roughly 5% to 7% of monthly activity and highlight the potential impact of re-engagement efforts.